bioinform/neusomatic/README.md

 	--output_vcf work_call/NeuSomatic.vcf \
 	--work work_call
 ```
+Here, the final NeuSomatic prediction is reported at `work_call/NeuSomatic.vcf`.

 NeuSomatic will use GPUs in train/call steps if they are avilable.
 To use specific GPUs for train/call steps, you can set the environment variable `CUDA_VISIBLE_DEVICES` as: